 Enterprise resource planning (ERP) software integrates advanced features and functions to help manage business operations efficiently and effectively.
 Earlier, only large enterprises can enjoy the perks of ERP software, as most of them are costly.

 But after the emergence of SaaS, things have completely changed.
 Now even small-scale companies can use cloud-based ERP solutions.
 In this blog post, you’ll get to know about the ERP tools list used in Enterprise Resource Planning tools used in ERP and the various characteristics and features they offer.
 The below-mentioned ERP tools segments are topnotch, and one must include them in their ERP system.

 Database Management ERP Tools:

 According to the company’s requirements, one must select the appropriate tools and solutions.
 Most companies find transactional database software like Oracle or MySQL useful, as it is easier to move data between different platforms.
 On the other hand, an online digital marketing firm may find a CMS much more relevant for their business operations needs.

 ERP Tools with suitable permission control:

 Data storage and business operations tools need access like read-only or editing to further process the information.
 If once an item is manufactured, it should be marked as ready, and then the stock management department makes it prepared for sale.
 To achieve this, easy-to-use application and more straightforward interface play an integral part in Custom ERP solutions, which also has some specific controls and functionality.
 For e.g., if it marks the item as sold, then only the logistic department should have access to proceed it further.
 At the same time, the other department should get a view of the read-only format.

-To use such permission-based controls, software and tools integrated into ERP solutions should be designed for both desktop version or tablet/mobile apps.
+To use such permission-based controls, software and tools integrated into ERP solutions should be designed for both desktop versions or tablet/mobile apps.
 The production department can access it through the desktop version as they mostly work in stationary positions, while the sales team which are always moving can access it through browser or mobile applications.